ScottWegley/ScottWegley/content/about.md

 I'm passionate about technology, particularly cybersecurity, and I love working on miscellaneous tech projects.
 I started programming in 4th grade while competing in robotics tournaments through a non-profit called F.I.R.S.T.
 Since then, technology has captivated me.
 I continued to compete with F.I.R.S.T. through 12th grade, and I volunteer at tournaments and as a mentor to this day.

 My original love for programming led me to pursue my higher education as fast as possible.
-I enrolled at my local community college at 14 to get ahead in my general education and start taking more programming classes.
+I enrolled at my local community college at as I started high school to get ahead in my general education and start taking more programming classes.

 Exploring the world of technology through academia led me to a long-term goal of Cyber Security.
 The field was a perfect fit, allowing me to combine my love of technology and problem-solving to make a fulfilling career.